 First Alert Forecast: gradually milder midweek, winter blasts back Friday

 WILMINGTON, N.C.
 (WECT) - Hello!
 Your First Alert Forecast opens with a milder temperature trend for the Cape Fear Region.
-With sunny skies, expect highs in the lower and middle 50s for Tuesday, and, importantly, much lighter winds than recent days.
+With sunny skies, we have seen highs in the 50s on Tuesday, and, importantly, winds were lighter than recent days.
 And for Wednesday, even warmer 60s ought to be reachable under fair skies.
 Drastic changes are coming thereafter...

 What is known: A strong cold front will usher frigid air into the Cape Fear Region between Thursday and Saturday.
 Moisture will funnel along and ahead of this front for a decent chance of rain showers Thursday into Thursday night.
 Some moisture is likely to linger on the colder side of the front for a risk of icy precipitation Friday into Friday night.